-We are extremely pleased that the Authority now has an extremely strong team of Environmental IFCOs led by Lead IFCO Alex Aitken, together with Senior Environmental IFCO Andrew Boon and Environmental IFCOs Katy Smart and Beth Harvey.
-They bring a high level of knowledge and expertise to the work of NIFCA, which is vital in advising the authority in the development and implementation of our policies.
-Alex Aitken provides excellent leadership and the outputs from her and the team are to a very high standard and appreciated by colleagues and members.
+We are extremely pleased that the Authority retains an extremely strong team of Environmental Officers led by our Lead Environmental IFCO Alex Aitken, comprising Senior Environmental IFCO Andrew Boon and Environmental IFCOs Katy Smart and Beth Harvey.
+They bring a high level of knowledge and expertise to the work of NIFCA, which is vital in advising the Authority in the development and implementation of our policies.
+Alex Aitken provides excellent leadership and the outputs from her and the team are to a very high standard, and appreciated by colleagues and members alike.

-In the field of enforcement, our IFCOs led by Mark Southerton and Lead Enforcement IFCO Nick Weir will continue with work of a high quality which produces excellent levels of intelligence, which is so important to enabling the Authority (as well as assisting the MMO) both to foresee and deal with potentially difficult situations in respect of compliance using the essential framework of byelaws and other regulation which governs the inshore fishery in the NIFCA district.
-We are grateful to the officers for the knowledge and dedication which they bring to their task and also to their engagement with fishers in the district, both commercial and recreational.
-Their officer role can often be one of education and explanation, which is always undertaken professionally and recognising that 'prevention is better than cure'.
-If necessary however, the Authority will take all appropriate action from the range of sanctions which can be utilised and ultimately, with the benefit of excellent legal advice and representation in court in serious cases of transgression of our byelaws and regulations by Andrew Oliver, solicitor who has represented NIFCA in such cases for a number of years.
+In the field of enforcement, our Officers, led by Lead Enforcement IFCO Nick Weir, will continue their high-quality work.
+The team produces excellent levels of intelligence, which is integral to enabling the Authority (as well as assisting the MMO) to foresee and deal with potentially difficult situations relating to compliance, using the essential framework of byelaws and other regulations which governs the inshore fishery in the NIFCA district.
+We are grateful to the Officers for the knowledge and dedication which they bring to their task and also to their engagement with fishers in the district, both commercial and recreational.
+Their Officer role can often be one of education and explanation, which is always undertaken professionally and recognising that 'prevention is better than cure'.
+If necessary, however, the Authority will take all appropriate action from the range of sanctions which can be utilised, and ultimately with the benefit of excellent legal advice and representation in court in serious cases of transgression of our byelaws and regulations by Andrew Oliver, solicitor who has represented NIFCA in such cases for a number of years.

 In the year ahead, we will also give increasing focus to the existentially important subject of climate change and how this may affect inshore fisheries in the Authority district and the NIFCA remit.
-We will also look to minimise the carbon footprint of NIFCA as much as possible.
+We will also look to recognise and minimise the carbon footprint of NIFCA as much as possible, through NIFCA's own Climate Change Policy and awareness training in this important area.

-There is so much to be positive and proud of in the work of NIFCA and we feel that is reflected in the pages of our Annual Plan which you can read in the rest of this report.
-In addition, we would like to highlight the 'Jon Green Award of Excellence', which both commemorates our former colleague who is sadly missed and also gives recognition for outstanding service and which we are very pleased to record was received this year by Mark Southerton, in succession to Katy Smart.
-Mark is an excellent Chief IFCO, who leads from the front and by example and frequently 'goes beyond the call of duty' in fulfilling his role and forwarding the cause of a successful and sustainable inshore fishery in Northumberland and North Tyneside.
-Our thanks to Mark and all of the team.
+There is so much to be positive and proud of in the work of NIFCA and we feel that is reflected in the pages of our Annual Plan.
+In addition, we would like to highlight the 'Jon Green Award of Excellence', which both commemorates our former colleague, who is sadly missed, and also gives recognition for outstanding service, and which we are very pleased to record was received this year by Alex Aitken, in succession to Mark Alex is Southerton. an excellent Environmental Officer and the award reflects the exemplary work that she led on in respect of the Lindisfarne HPMA consultation response, which was a hugely important and detailed piece of work which demonstrated the knowledge and information IFCAs can provide when it comes to inshore fisheries management.
+Our thanks to Alex and all of the team.

-Finally, we extend our sympathy to everyone affected by the terrible situation in Ukraine.
-It is a tragedy which moves everyone and hopefully, peace with justice will break out soon.
+Finally, we extend our sympathy to everyone affected by the terrible situation in Ukraine which has also marked its grim annual milestone.
+It is a tragedy which moves everyone, and its impacts are felt well beyond its own borders.
+Hopefully, peace with justice will break out soon.